olcf/olcf-user-docs/services_and_applications/s3m/token-management.rst

 Principle of Least Privilege
 ---------------------------

-When generating tokens, always request the minimum permissions necessary for your workflow.
-Avoid using overly broad scopes or permissions.
-This reduces the potential impact if a token is ever compromised and helps enforce good security practices.
+Request only the permissions your workflow actually needs.
+If a token with limited scope gets compromised, the damage is limited too.

 Secure Storage of Tokens
 -----------------------

-Tokens should be stored securely and never in plaintext files or shared locations.
-Consider using secure storage solutions such as password managers, operating system keyrings, or dedicated secrets management tools.
-Avoid storing tokens in version control or in locations accessible to other users.
+Don't store tokens in plaintext files or shared locations.
+Password managers, OS keyrings, or secrets management tools are better options.
+Keep tokens out of version control and anywhere other users might see them.

 Example: Using Header Files Securely
 ------------------------------------

-When using tokens in your workflow, store the authorization header in a file and use curl's ``@`` syntax to read it.
-This keeps tokens out of your shell history and environment:
+Store the authorization header in a file and use curl's ``@`` syntax to read it.
+This keeps tokens out of your shell history:

 .. code-block:: shell